Topics Map > Learning Technology > Honorlock

 •Can automatically generate & publish a short practice quiz so students can test Honorlock on their device

-•Supports third-party assignments to a limited extent
+•Supports third-party quiz assignments and New Quizzes to a limited extent

 How Online Proctoring Works